Muniox/nest-blog/README.md

 - [ ] status draft for post
 - [ ] e-mail confirmation for account creation
 - [ ] e-mail confirmation for forgot password
-- [ ] migration from MySQL to PostgreSQL
+- [ ] migration from MySQL to PostgresSQL
 - [ ] migration from TypeORM to Prisma for better type safety

 ## How to run api